-In this article, we discuss the expectations and objectives of marketing teams in a world with so much choice.
+In this article, we discuss the expectations and objectives of marketing teams in a world with so many choices.
+We also delve into the advantages of marketing planning and standards.
 At Taylor Wells advisory, we argue that a marketer who focuses on metrics that drive outcomes and results can quickly identify when methods and brands need a refresh.
-We believe metrics, tracking and clear decision making are crucial and transformative to your business’s growth, and sustainability.
+We believe metrics, tracking and clear decision-making are crucial and transformative to your business’s growth, and sustainability.

 The Advantages of Marketing and Planning: Defining Common Marketing Metrics and Standards

-Let us first go through the most critical aspects of planning marketing and strategy.
+After the advantages of marketing planning, let us now go through the most critical aspects of planning marketing and strategy.
 When creating your own roadmap, the initial step is to identify the following factors:

 - Your desired outcomes